 Google Ads provides a variety of campaign types from Search and Display Network Campaigns to Shopping Campaigns.
 Each campaign type has its own distinct purpose which help you reach your marketing goals more effectively.

 How does it work?
 In a nutshell, you create ads and then bid for their placement based on specific keywords that you choose.
 The higher you bid, the greater the likelihood of appearing in more prominent positions, or at the top of the list.
 When someone clicks one of your ads, they are taken directly to your website or landing page where you can convert them into customers.
+If they don't convert the first time, you can also use retargeting software to try and bring them back another time, since you already know they're interested.

 Sounds simple, right?